Configuration

 chat_provider.system_prompt

-A static system prompt to use with the chat provider.
+A system prompt specification to use with the chat provider.
 This sets the behavior and personality of the AI assistant.

 Example: